harrismlyd/assignment-2.12/README.md

    - What is the needed update on the execution role?
    - What is the new resource-based policy that needs to be added (if any)?

-Create a public github repository that has a README.md file, containing the above answers.

-Submission is the url to your public github repository.

 # Answer :

 1. The execution role defines the permission that the function has when it runs.